codegram/spinach/README.markdown

 When no reporter is specified, `stdout` will be used by default.

+Other reporters:
-For a console reporter with no colors, try:

-* [spinach-console-reporter](https://github.com/ywen/spinach-console-reporter) (to be used with Jenkins)
+* For a console reporter with no colors, try [spinach-console-reporter][spinach-console-reporter] (to be used with Jenkins)
+* For a rerun reporter, try [spinach-rerun-reporter][spinach-rerun-reporter] (writes failed scenarios in a file)

 ## Wanna use it with Rails 3?